Waxolunist/vimconf/README.md

 # Versions

-Currently I am using version 7.3 of vim.
+Currently I am using version 7.4 of vim.
 All plugins were updated on 18/02/2013.

 Last updates to this document:

+- 15/04/2015: Deleted taglist plugin and using tagbar only
 - 11/09/2014: Added colorizer plugin
 - 02/09/2014: Removed jshint in favor of syntastic
 - 19/06/2014: Updated plugins